Edward Carpenter: Early life

 Born at 45 Brunswick Square, Hove in Sussex, Carpenter was educated at nearby Brighton College, where his father Charles Carpenter was a governor.
 His brothers Charles, George and Alfred also went to school there.
-Edward's grandfather was Vice-Admiral James Carpenter (d 1845).
+Edward's grandfather was Admiral James Carpenter (1760–1845).
 When he was ten, Carpenter displayed a flair for the piano.

 His academic ability became evident relatively late in his youth, but was sufficient to earn him a place at Trinity Hall, Cambridge.
 At Trinity Hall, Carpenter came under the influence of Christian Socialist theologian F. D. Maurice.
 Whilst there he also began to explore his feelings for men.
 One of the most notable examples of this is his close friendship with Edward Anthony Beck (later Master of Trinity Hall), which, according to Carpenter, had "a touch of romance".
 Beck eventually ended their friendship, causing Carpenter great emotional heartache.
 Carpenter graduated as 10th Wrangler in 1868.
 After university, he was ordained as curate of the Church of England, "as a convention rather than out of deep Conviction", and served as curate to Maurice at the parish of St Edward's, Cambridge.

 In 1871 Carpenter was invited to become tutor to the royal princes George Frederick (later King George V) and his elder brother, Prince Albert Victor, Duke of Clarence, but declined the position.
 His lifelong friend and fellow Cambridge student John Neale Dalton took the position.
 Carpenter continued to visit Dalton while he was tutor.
 They were given photographs of the pair, taken by the princes.

 In the following years he experienced an increasing sense of dissatisfaction with his life in the church and university, and became weary of what he saw as the hypocrisy of Victorian society.
 He found great solace in reading poetry, later remarking that his discovery of the work of Walt Whitman caused "a profound change" in him.
 Five or six years later he visited Whitman in Camden, New Jersey, in 1877.